 Some of these books, especially the ones in our Rare Collection, have been scanned, and are available on our web site.

-Resources available online are Thurston County Pioneers, Governors of Washington State, and Women in the Washington State Legislature, World War I Soldiers Remembered, and an Index to Olympia Area Residents, 1845-1930.
+Resources available online are Thurston County Pioneers, and Women in the Washington State Legislature, World War I Soldiers Remembered, and an Index to Olympia Area Residents, 1845-1930.

 The State Library has collected cemetery transcriptions published by local genealogical and historical societies in Washington State.
 They are all listed in our online catalog.